New Year, New Me… ntal Breakdown

 The Real Problem With “New Year, New Me”

-The phrase implies:
+The phrase assumes:

 • The old version was wrong